cypress-io/cypress-documentation/content/guides/references/troubleshooting.md

 ```

 Second, open the source code at the following path in any code editor.
 Make sure
-to substitute `3.3.1` for the desired version of the Test Runner you want to
+to substitute `3.3.1` for the desired version of the Cypress App you want to
 edit.

 ```text